jasonppy/FaST-VGS-Family/README.md

 cross_encoder.load_state_dict(weights['cross_encoder'])

 # if only want to use the audio branch for e.g. feature extraction for speech downstream tasks
+# if you are loading fast-vgs features, it will say that weights of layer 8-11 (0-based) are not seed_dir, that's fine, because fast-vgs only has first 8 layers (i.e. layer 0-7) of w2v2 model, last four layers will be randomly initialized layers
 model = w2v2_model.Wav2Vec2Model_cls(args)
 model.carefully_load_state_dict(weights['dual_encoder']) # will filter out weights that don't belong to w2v2